roguedarkjedi/dogcam-ai/README.md

 ## Caveats:
 ---------------
 * Better training models with small focused data sets would be of better usage.
 Until a better model is created, this project still uses [mobilessd from tensorflow](https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API).
 For the usb accelerated functionality, [this model is used](https://dl.google.com/coral/canned_models/mobilenet_ssd_v2_coco_quant_postprocess_edgetpu.tflite).
-* Moving forward the old capture limiter has been removed, resources can no longer be committed to making sure that it's even useful for lower spec machines (e.g. without AI accelerator chips), but if needed, it can be [found here](https://github.com/roguedarkjedi/dogcam-ai/tree/noaccel).

 ## Performance:
 ---------------
-Performance metrics were gathered using input video from the Streamlabs mobile app on an iPhone 6s using 720p/24fps @ 2500kbps with low Audio quality settings.
+Performance metrics were gathered using input video from the [Streamlabs mobile app](https://streamlabs.com/mobile-app) on an iPhone 6s using 720p/24fps @ 2500kbps with low Audio quality settings.

 Alternative apps that are free based have been tested and sadly have been found that they perform worse on average.
 It is unknown what Streamlabs does in their video pipeline to make it so efficient, and it is likely they will not relay that information to anyone.

+It is heavily recommended to use an AI accelerator chip to offload a lot of the work burden of the AI detection.
+Performance metrics were a [massive improvement early on in the project and continued to be to the end](https://github.com/roguedarkjedi/dogcam-ai/issues/15).

 ### Raspberry Pi 3B
 ---------------------